JSBrenio/portfolio/src/data/project-descriptions/path-finding-visualizer.md

 - Click to draw walls on the grid
 - Use the random maze generator with adjustable wall density (0-100%)
+- Add random weight to grid cells to showcase weighted pathfinding
 - Clear or reset the grid as needed
+- Save grid as image appended with algorithm statistics

 </div>
 <div class="walkthrough-media">